Thiird/Thiird.github.io/src/blogs/1_embedded_systems_overview/blog.md

 <h2 id="multimeter">3.1 Multimeter</h2>

 This is the first tool you should get acquainted with and is also the most basic lab tool.
 A <span tt="dmm">multimeter</span> is, for the most part, a diagnostic tool.
-It can take instantaneous voltage, current, resistance, inductance and capacitance readings.
+It takes instantaneous voltage, current, resistance, inductance and capacitance readings.
 Beware though, you can still break things and burn your house down by misusing a multimeter!

 <h2 id="soldering-iron">3.2 Soldering Iron</h2>